Air Toxics Program

 Air Toxics Regulatory Requirements

 The regulatory requirements of the air toxics control program are principally contained in 6 NYCRR Part 212.
-This regulation specifies the degree of air cleaning required for sources of toxic air pollutants, and is based on an Environmental Rating assigned by a DEC engineer.
-Ratings are based on a contaminant's toxicity (High, Moderate or Low), predicted ambient impacts, the proximity of ambient impacts to neighboring communities, existing background concentrations and the potential future growth of the impacted area.
-The science of risk assessment and the approaches used to identify toxic problems are constantly evolving.
+This regulation specifies the degree of air cleaning required for sources of toxic air contaminants and is based on an Environmental Rating assigned by a DEC permit engineer.
+Ratings are based on a contaminant's toxicity (high, moderate or low), predicted offsite air concentrations, the proximity of ambient impacts to neighboring communities, existing background concentrations and the potential future growth of the impacted area.

 Regulatory Guidance for Toxics